Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Windows Settings.md

 # Windows Settings

-Windows Settings is a folder on AtlasOS that lets you change the most common settings when you set up AtlasOS.
-To change some of these, you may need to use the "Activation" file to activate Windows.
+Windows Settings is a folder on AtlasOS that lets you change the most common settings when you set up Atlas.
+For some of these, you may need to use the "Activation" file and activate Windows.

 All of the configuration files are located in the `3.
 Configuration/3.
 Windows Settings` folder.
 In your Atlas folder on your Desktop.
-If you have managed to misplace this folder you can download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas) or find it in `C:/Users/default/Desktop/`.
+If you deleted this folder you can find it in `C:/Users/default/Desktop/` or download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas)

 When you run these files, you will go straight to the Windows Settings page for the setting you want to configure.